Peergos/book/src/features/apps.md

 /peergos-api/v0/folders

+Optional url parameter ?multiple="false" to only select one folder in picker.

 Response code: 200 and an array of the selected paths.

 GET - launch file picker

 /peergos-api/v0/file-picker

-Optional url parameter ?extension="json" to filter files shown in picker.
+Optional url parameter ?extension="jpg, png" to filter files shown in picker.

 Response code: 200 and an array containing the selected file path.